Art of the Kingdom of Benin: Brass casting

-Punitive Expedition
+British punitive expedition (1897)

-The decline of Benin art occurred at the end of the 19th century when the Benin Expedition of 1897 by the British caused impairment in the creation of the arts.
-On February 18, 1897, the British arrived in Benin City to punish a massacre.
+The decline of Benin art occurred at the end of the 19th century when the Benin Expedition of 1897 by the British caused destruction of the city and its culture.
+On February 18, 1897, British forces arrived in Benin City to take reprisals for loss of trade representatives in a skirmish.
 The possessions of the Oba and his court became spoils of war.
 The objects were rounded up with little regard for their associated meaning; no systematic record was kept of their grouping or placement.
 Many of these objects were sold in London to defray the cost of the expedition.

 In April 2021 Germany agreed to return to present-day Nigeria the Benin bronzes that their troops had looted from the Kingdom of Benin.
 In late 2021 the Smithsonian Museum of African Art in Washington DC removed the Benin bronzes that they have from display and they say they have plans to repatriate them.